 These support services may include equipment loans, adaptive technology, notetakers, tutors, signing interpreters and course materials provided in alternative formats.
 We’ll meet with you and create a plan that meets your needs as well as provide ongoing support throughout your studies.

-Melbourne Polytechnic employs Disability Liaison Officers (DLOs) to coordinate and arrange support services for students across all campuses.
+Melbourne Polytechnic employs Student Equity and Access Advisors (SEAA) to coordinate and arrange support services for students across all campuses.
 You can register with the SEAS each year.
-A DLO will work with you to decide on the services that are required to support you.
+A SEAA will work with you to decide on the services that are required to support you.
 The service is free and confidential.

 Students need to provide supporting documentation from an appropriate health care professional.
-DLOs require a current letter or report (within three years) from an appropriate health professional to organise support.
+SEAA's require a current letter or report (within three years) from an appropriate health professional to organise support.
 This must include:

-The type of support you receive will be discussed and planned when you meet with your DLO.
+The type of support you receive will be discussed and planned when you meet with your SEAA.
 Supports are based on information given during registration, the nature of the course you’re studying and appropriate supporting documentation.
-According to the Disability Discrimination Act 1992 and the Disability Standards for Education 2005, students with a disability have the right to participate in education on the same basis as other students.
+According to the Disability Discrimination Act 1992, the Disability Standards for Education 2005 and the Equal Opportunity Act 2010, students with a disability have the right to participate in education on the same basis as other students.